Faculty: Marketing

 Marketing: Faculty and Research

-— Anthony Dukes, Department Chair, Robert E. Brooker Chair in Marketing, and Professor of Marketing
+— S. Siddarth, Department Chair and Professor of Marketing

 Full-Time Faculty

 Diane Badame specializes in the fields of marketing management, customer satisfaction and new product development.
-She currently serves as the Academic and Program Director of the Master of Science in Marketing Program.
-Professor Badame received Marshall's Golden Apple Teaching Award in 2010 and 2018.
-Before joining Marshall, she held senior management positions with major consumer packaged goods and financial services companies.
-Professor Badame also consults with business organizations in the areas of marketing strategy, new product developments and customer satisfaction.
+She currently serves as the Academic Director of the Master of Science in Marketing Program.

 Eva Buechel is an Assistant Professor of Marketing at the University of Southern California.
 Her research interests focus on the psychological processes that shape consumer judgments, decisions and behaviors.
 Specifically, she examines how current experiential states affect cognitions and how these in turn determine consumers’ estimations of utility and value.